 How Can I Prevent Urinary Tract Infections?

-- Drink plenty of fluids to prevent dehydration.
+- Drink plenty of fluids (water is best) to prevent dehydration.

 - Drink unsweetened cranberry juice or ask your doctor if cranberry supplements could help.
 The research on how well these work to prevent UTIs is mixed.